Our Verdict

 Traction

 Nike retains its signature waffle-inspired rubber outsole, delivering reliable traction across various surfaces, including pavement and gravel.
-The outsole's design ensures durability, making the Pegasus 41 a dependable choice for daily training.
-This reliable traction contributes to the Pegasus' overall high weight, but it could be worth it if you want a shoe to feel safely grounded in.
+The outsole's design ensures durability, making the Pegasus 41 a dependable choice for daily training with a better grip on the road.
+This reliable traction contributes to the Pegasus's heft, but we think the trade-off is worth it to stay grounded and upright when things get wet.

 Should You Buy the Nike Pegasus 41?